-Students in Cohorts 35 and 36 will be required to take four QUEST courses in sequence with their cohort.
-Additionally, they will be asked to take one QUEST-only elective anytime prior to graduation.
+Students in Cohorts 35 and 36 will be required to take four QUEST courses in sequence with their cohort in addition to one QUEST-only elective anytime prior to graduation.
 Students who complete these five courses will earn the QUEST notation on their transcript.

 - List of QUEST Courses and Electives — for incoming Cohorts 35 and 36 (to be admitted in Spring 2020)